Navigation: Inertial navigation

 Inertial navigation system (INS) is a dead reckoning type of navigation system that computes its position based on motion sensors.
-Before actually navigating, the initial latitude and longitude and the INS's physical orientation relative to the earth (e.g., north and level) are established.
+Before actually navigating, the initial latitude and longitude and the INS's physical orientation relative to the Earth (e.g., north and level) are established.
 After alignment, an INS receives impulses from motion detectors that measure (a) the acceleration along three axes (accelerometers), and (b) rate of rotation about three orthogonal axes (gyroscopes).
 These enable an INS to continually and accurately calculate its current latitude and longitude (and often velocity).

 Advantages over other navigation systems are that, once aligned, an INS does not require outside information.
 An INS is not affected by adverse weather conditions and it cannot be detected or jammed.
 Its disadvantage is that since the current position is calculated solely from previous positions and motion sensors, its errors are cumulative, increasing at a rate roughly proportional to the time since the initial position was input.
 Inertial navigation systems must therefore be frequently corrected with a location 'fix' from some other type of navigation system.

 The first inertial system is considered to be the V-2 guidance system deployed by the Germans in 1942.
 However, inertial sensors are traced to the early 19th century.
 The advantages INSs led their use in aircraft, missiles, surface ships and submarines.
 For example, the U.S. Navy developed the Ships Inertial Navigation System (SINS) during the Polaris missile program to ensure a reliable and accurate navigation system to initial its missile guidance systems.
 Inertial navigation systems were in wide use until satellite navigation systems (GPS) became available.
-INSs are still in common use on submarines (since GPS reception or other fix sources are not possible while submerged) and long-range missiles.
+INSs are still in common use on submarines (since GPS reception or other fix sources are not possible while submerged) and long-range missiles but are not now widely found elsewhere.

+Gravity-aided navigation

+Gravity-aided navigation originated in the 1990s and provides a technology to obtain a position fix for navigation.
+It utilises the concept that an onboard sensor measures elements of the gravitational vector while the platform is in motion and then these measurements are referenced to a map of the Earth's gravitational field to determine a position.